 She spoke directly with Veterinarians about assisting their clients through the difficult decision to euthanize, attend an at-home or office euthanasia with the Veterinarian as needed, and provide support in the period following the death of the animal companion.
 Personal appointments with a number of Veterinarians revealed that each one, in different terms came to the same conclusion – they were simply not trained to offer this level of support to their clients and felt that their clients could benefit significantly from this type of assistance.

 Further research showed that pet loss bereavement support was not a new idea, but one that had been developed in the UK and the United States.
-While still a relatively new and emerging service within the last 20 years in both locations, it is virtually unknown in Canada.
-It is time to catch up.
+While still a relatively new and emerging service within the last 25 years in both locations, it is only within the last decade, or so, that it is gaining momentum in Canada.
+It is time to move the importance of the animal-human bond to where it belongs for many, many people – as part of a family unit.

-It is the goal of Pet Bereavement Services to help establish such a service across Canada.
+It is the goal of Pet Bereavement Service to help establish such services across Canada, making compassionate support available to all who need it.